MIGUEL DE CERVANTES CLUB INVITES EVERYBODY TO JOIN

 Miguel de Cervantes Club, the first student organization in Lithuania which dedicates its activities to the promotion of the Spanish language and culture, invites new members to join it!

 The club’s members can develop various skills: organize events, create advertisements, seek partners, administrate the club’s official website, take photos, design visual material, handle PR and social projects.
-Activities in the club also allow members the opportunity to practically apply the knowledge of Spanish language by talking with each other or with students from Spain.
+Activities in the club also give members the opportunity to practically apply the knowledge of Spanish language by talking with each other or with students from Spain or other Spanish-speaking countries.

 HISTORY OF THE CLUB